 Don’t skip a visit to the island’s only bookshop Il Brigantino, run by Silverio Mazzella, a cartographer, photographer, researcher and book illustrator, who among many other interesting works, has published a beautiful book about the fauna of Ponza, illustrated with his awesome true-to-life acquarelles.

 For fashion shopping in the local Ponza-style head to Brezza di Mare run by an adorable young couple, Saverio and his wife Tiziana, from Naples.
 Their city of origin is famous for its artisan tailors, so it comes as no surprise that you’ll find some of the best fine linen and cotton shirts in their little boutique.
 Almost next door is a shop selling cute armbands, earrings and neck laces, and a gelato parlor open until late at night.

 6. Circumnavigating the island to admire the amazing coastline

 One of the best ways to admire some of the island’s most wonderful sights is by renting a boat and touring the island.
-You can rent a small boat from one of the boat rentals at the port (going down the stairs at bar Maga Circe) or at the beach in front of Hotel Gennarino a Mare for a few hours or a day.
-It will cost you about 50 to 120 euro a day depending on the season and the size of the boat (you will be charged for petrol separately).
+You can rent a small boat from one of the boat rentals at the port (going down the stairs at bar Maga Circe) or from Diva Luna, at the beach on the right of Hotel Gennarino a Mare.
+It will cost you between 50 and 220 euro/day, depending on the type of boat and motor (you will be charged for petrol separately).

 No license is needed, but please respect the recommendations you will be given, as the sea can be very tricky and change abruptly within a couple of hours.
 Depending on the sea and winds the owner will tell you whether it is preferable to tour clockwise or counterclockwise around the island and whether it is safe to tour all around the island or if that day it is best not to go beyond a certain point.